-The wound healing evidence for TB-500 / thymosin beta-4 is among the most consistent in peptide research.
-Key findings from animal models and early human work:
+The recovery processes evidence for TB-500 / thymosin beta-4 is among the most consistent in peptide research.
+Key findings from animal models and early human work.

-The human corneal wound healing trials (RegeneRx Biopharmaceuticals) represent some of the few human data on thymosin beta-4 and were generally positive, showing improved healing and reduced pain compared to standard artificial tear treatment.
+The human corneal recovery processes trials (RegeneRx Biopharmaceuticals) represent some of the few human data on thymosin beta-4 and were generally positive, showing improved healing and reduced pain compared to standard artificial tear treatment.
 These trials used the full-length Tβ4 rather than the TB-500 fragment, but they provide important validation of the biological mechanism in humans.

 Muscle and Tendon Repair Evidence